camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 :::info Optional module

 If you don't want to use this module, you can skip this section.
-However, please note that you may need to adjust the following instructions to remove references to this module.
+However, note that you may need to adjust the following instructions to remove references to this module.

 If you choose not to use this module, you'll need to either provide a managed Elasticsearch or OpenSearch service or use the internal deployment by the Camunda Helm chart in Kubernetes.
 :::